willbraun/python-number-guessing-game/readme.md

 # How to play

-Install Jupyter Notebook on your machine, download this directory, then run the following in this directory to open and execute the files.
+Install Jupyter Notebook on your machine, download this directory, then run the following terminal command in this directory to open and execute the files.

 $ jupyter notebook